mjbots/moteus-arduino/README.md

 ## Getting started ##

+Note that this library can only communicate and operate a moteus controller which has already been calibrated.
+Calibration currently can not be performed via an Arduino and requires `moteus_tool` executing on a desktop computer with some CAN-FD adapter.
+See the moteus [getting started guide](https://github.com/mjbots/moteus/blob/main/docs/getting_started.md#calibration) for details.
+The only controllers sold by mjbots.com which are pre-calibrated are those included in development kits.

 ### Hardware ###

 You will need to have hardware that is compatible with the [ACAN2517FD library](https://github.com/pierremolinaro/acan2517FD), this will be something that has the MCP2517FD or MCP2518FD CAN-FD controller onboard.